 Direct with Insurer or Online Agent

-Contacting a trusted online insurance agent, such as Bestow, means you can take out life insurance policy quickly.
+Contacting a trusted online insurance agent, such as SureLI, means you can take out life insurance policy quickly.
 As well as getting detailed information about the plans they have available, you can discuss each policy option in-depth with their customer care advisors.
 If you have queries about policy terms or you want to clarify any details, speaking with the company directly can enable you to get the information you need as quickly as possible.

 How to Apply for Life Insurance